Green correspondence on centric Mackey functor over fusion systems: Introduction.

 The Green correspondence first appeared in \cite{GREENTransferTheoremForModularRepresentations} under the following form. \begin{thm*} (\cite[Theorem 2]{GREENTransferTheoremForModularRepresentations}) Let $p$ be a prime, let $\R$ be a complete local $PID$ with residue field of characteristic $p$, let $G$ be a finite group and let $H$ be a $p$-subgroup of $G$.
 There exists a one to one correspondence between finitely generated indecomposable $\R G$-modules with vertex $H$ and finitely generated $\R\NG$-modules with vertex $H$. \end{thm*} This result was later generalized in \cite{GreenAxiomaticRepresentation} and \cite{SASAKI198298} to Green functors and Mackey functors over groups respectively.

 In this paper we will prove that, even thought there is in general no Green correspondence for Mackey functors over fusion systems, a similar result can be found for centric Mackey functors over a fusion system (see Definition \ref{def:F-centric-Mackey-functor.} and Theorem \ref{thm:Green-correspondence.}).
-This can be used in order to study centric Mackey functors over a fusion system $\F$ in terms of Mackey functors over fusion systems of the form $N_{\F}\left(H\right)$ (see Example \ref{exa:definition-NF.}) with $H\in\Fc$ fully $\F$-normalized (see Definitions \ref{def:F-centric.} and \ref{def:Fully-F-normalized.}).
+This can be used in order to study centric Mackey functors over a fusion system $\F$ in terms of Mackey functors over fusion systems of the form $N_{\F}\left(H\right)$ (see Example \ref{exa:definition-NF.}) with $H\in\Fc$ (see Definition \ref{def:F-centric.}) fully $\F$-normalized (see Definition \ref{def:Fully-F-normalized.}).
 It is known (see \cite[Section 4]{SubgroupFamiliesControllingpLocalFiniteGroups}) that fusion systems of this form derive from finite groups.
-This makes them easier to work with than other fusion systems and, therefore, motivates the interest in extending the Green correspondence to centric Mackey functors over fusion systems.
+This makes them easier to work with than other fusion systems and, therefore, motivates the interest in proving that the Green correspondence holds for centric Mackey functors over fusion systems.

 The paper is organized as follows.

 In Section \ref{sec:Background.} we will briefly recall the definitions of (saturated) fusion system (Definitions \ref{def:Fusion-system.} and \ref{def:Saturated-fusion-system.}), of (centric) Mackey functor over a fusion system (Definitions \ref{def:Mackey-functor.} and \ref{def:F-centric-Mackey-functor.}) and of centric Burnside ring of a fusion system (Definition \ref{def:centric-Burnside-ring.}).
 In this section we will also recall some well known properties regarding these concepts and prove 3 further results.
 The first one (Proposition \ref{prop:Decomposition-centric-Mackey-functor.}) will describe a decomposition of certain induced Mackey functors (see Definition \ref{def:Restriction-induction-and-conjugation-functors.}).
 The second result (Lemma \ref{lem:Mackey-formula-induction-restriction.}) will allow us to rewrite the composition of certain induction and restriction functors (see Definition \ref{def:Restriction-induction-and-conjugation-functors.}).
 The third one (Proposition \ref{prop:Action-of-centric-burnside-ring.}) will, under certain conditions concerning a related ring, describe an action of the centric Burnside ring over a fusion system on any centric Mackey functor over that fusion system.